paulghaddad/baby_site/src/pages/activities/index.md

 **Make grasping objects fun for baby**.

-I took some of Hayden's favorite rattles and teethers and hung them from his play gym with [red ribbon](https://amzn.to/3TCSEBJ).
+I took some of Hayden's favorite toys and hung them from his play gym with [red ribbon](https://amzn.to/3TCSEBJ).
 That way, they were low enough so he could grab them with his hands and put them in his mouth.

 This setup was also a great way to get him using his feet.

 The objects were low enough for him to kick, which he loved to do!
 I liked the [Baby Bear Wooden Rattle Shaker](https://www.bellalunatoys.com/collections/waldorf-baby-toys-0-12-months/products/green-tones-baby-bear-shaker) for this reason.
 It was a wide enough target for baby.

 **Also consider handing baby an object to explore while he sits in a [baby bouncer](https://amzn.to/3TllWoD)**.
-This gives him a different angle to grab objects.
+This gives him a different angle to grab and exploreobjects.

 #### **Suggested Items**: